 The following MUST be recorded on or included with each baseline data artifact and mastery artifact.
 Artifacts cannot be scored "mastered" if they are missing any of the required information.
-These required elements MUST appear on the baseline data artifact and the mastered artifact, whether it is a sample of student work (including videotape or audiotape) or a data chart.
+These required elements MUST appear on the baseline data artifact and the mastered artifact, whether it is a sample of student work (including video-tape or audiotape) or a data chart.

 - (1) Student name, first and last.
 If using a cover sheet, the student's first and last name must be on both the coversheet and artifact.
 If multiple pages are used in sections 3, 4 and 5, TEs must place student's full name (first and last) on each accompanying page. - (2) Baseline data without instructional prompts that documents the student needs instruction in this MO.
 Baseline data must indicate that the student performs the selected MO with 50% or less accuracy (Baseline data may be reflected in a videotape, audiotape, student work sample or data chart), - (3) Date student was assessed using this artifact, including month, day, and year.
-Data charts must include dates and data for each observation.
-Dates must be hand written or stamped for all work samples and data charts on the day of the assessment, - (4) MO being assessed, - (5) The accuracy score % or number correct.
-Accuracy scores must be hand written at the time of the assessment and not typed, - (6) Type of prompt selected prior to assessment at top of page, and indicate the specific test items where the selected prompt type was used during the assessment, not to exceed 5 total prompts on the entire artifact, - (7) Key to interpreting TE notations, - (8) Page number that corresponds to the Table of Contents, - (9) The observable and measurable student response is evident and aligns with the MO (data charts must include the specific words, behavior, or skill that is being assessed), - (10) Each data chart must show 3-5 recorded observations of instruction prior to attainment of the criterion level as well as the attainment of the criterion level.
-These observations of instruction DO NOT include baseline or attainment of mastery data, (see Figure 6-11 for an example).
-All data entries on a data chart must be original (hand written) and not typed. - (11) Each type of artifact must show at least 3 different school days between baseline and mastery.
+Data charts must include dates and data for each observation, - (4) MO being assessed, - (5) The accuracy score % or number correct, - (6) Type of prompt selected prior to assessment at top of page, and indicate the specific test items where the selected prompt type was used during the assessment, not to exceed 5 total prompts on the entire artifact, - (7) Key to interpreting TE notations, - (8) Page number that corresponds to the Table of Contents, - (9) The observable and measurable student response is evident and aligns with the MO (data charts must include the specific words, behavior, or skill that is being assessed), - (10) Each data chart must show 3-5 recorded observations of instruction prior to attainment of the criterion level as well as the attainment of the criterion level.
+These observations of instruction DO NOT include baseline or attainment of mastery data, (see Figure 6-11 for an example) - (11) Each type of artifact must show at least 3 different school days between baseline and mastery.
 That is, the earliest mastery can be dated from a baseline date is 4 school days.
-For example, the baseline artifact date is October 28th and the earliest the mastery artifact date can be is November 1st. - (12) The artifact must state alignment and connection to grade-level curriculum materials, (e.g., grade and name of modified grade level text, grade and name of content area unit).
+For example, the baseline artifact date is October 29th and the earliest the mastery artifact date can be is November 2nd. - (12) The artifact must state alignment and connection to grade-level curriculum materials, (e.g., grade and name of modified grade level text, grade and name of content area unit).
 For the science alignment MOs, the Science Content Standard label, the grade at which the artifact is aligned and the science content standard (earth/space science, life science, chemistry, physics, or environmental science) must be listed on the artifact.
 For example, a grade 5 student: 5.C.3.a Grade 4 Physics - (13) All components of the MO must be evident on both the baseline and mastered artifacts, (Note: if an MO states that the skill be demonstrated a specific number of times, this applies only to the mastery artifact.
 The baseline artifact requires only one demonstration of the skill.),